OwenCookman/owen-webdev/TESTING.md

 "Thank you, I will assess your order and be in touch via email with the cost and time it will take for your build" at the top of the page

 ### Editing an Order(Admin Panel)
+- After following the steps for Creating an Order
+- Open the webpage in a new browser window
+- Select the link in the navbar titled "Login" and see the `login.html` page load
+- Enter a valid username and password for a Super User and see that you are redirected to the `index.html` page and the message
+"You have succesfully logged in" is showing at the top of the page
+- Add to the end of the URL /admin and press enter, see that the Admin panel has loaded
+- Select the link under the COMMS heading titled "orders"
+- See that a link for a previously made order is loaded on to the page with the title of the business' name
+- Select the order link and see that the details of the order are loaded on to the page
+- Set a value to the "price" field and check the box for "Pay deposit"
+- Click save and see the order page load with the message "The order X was changed successfully" where X is the name of the order

 ### Paying a Deposit/Final Payment
+- After following the steps for Editing an Order
+- Open the webpage in a new browser window
+- Select the link in the navbar titled "Login" and see the `login.html` page load
+- Enter a valid username and password for the user who created the order edited in Editing an Order and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page
+- Click on the link in the navbar titled "Profile" and see the `profile.html` page load
+- Click the "Your Orders" section and see the collapse open up to display the order details
+- Right click on the page and select Inspect
+- Select toggle device toolbar or press Ctrl+shift+M
+- Set the device to responsive
+- Move the slider in and out to see that the details stack two by two at 991px and vertically at 575px
+- See that the price that was set is displayed under the heading "Total Cost" and there is a button labelled "Pay Deposit" or "Pay Final" under the heading "status"
+- Click the "pay Deposit" button and see the `summary.html` page load
+- See the order details rendered on the page and the sum under the heading "Total to Pay" is half of the value under the heading
+"Total Cost"
+- Click the button labelled "Print" and see a print preview of the page appear
+- Close the print preview and click the button labelled "Make Payment".
+See the `payment.html` page load
+- Enter invalid card details and see that a message appears stating that the details are invalid
+- Enter the test card details Credit Card Number: 4242424242424242, CVV: any 3 digits, Expiry Month: any Month that hasn't passed if using this year in Expiry Year and Expiry Year: this year if the Expiry month hasn't passed or any future year
+- See that the `profile.html` page loads with the message "Payment taken successfully" is shown at the top
+- Open the "Your Orders" section and see that under "status" it says "Deposit paid, awaiting completion" if you paid the deposit or "Final payment made" if you paid the final payment

 ### Viewing an Invoice